standardgalactic/third-brain/_Notes/Equity asset class.md

 - As inflation rises in the system – the input costs for the firms go up – they are passed on to the consumers in the form of higher final prices.
 The ‘margins’ or the profits of the firm, therefore, get protection from the effect of input price inflation.
 - Check out this note: [[Comparing different asset classes]]

-## Super returns of an index fund
-- With index fund, you also get the benefits of the dividends declared and the bonus shares issued as you hold the index.
-- Adding this all up, over time it gives you super returns

 ## Ideal timeline for good returns
 - Time in the market matters.
 It smoothens out the volatility of the market
 - **Do NOT** put your money into the equity market if you need it next year
 - Requires patience - Good equity portfolio needs five years of patience, ten years to see consistent returns, but actually will slow-cook over fifteen to twenty years

-## Safest way to get average market returns
-- If you don't want the risk of having a managed fund, and are frozen between *direct stocks* and market-linked products such as *unit-linked insurance plans (ULIPs)*, *mutual funds*:
-	- Choose an exchange-traded fund (ETF) or an index fund linked to a broad market index or a mid-cap index.

-### Benefits of an ETF
-- An average equity fund costs 2% of the returns every year.
-- The cheapest ETF only costs 0.03%.
-- Over a long period of time (~20 years), the difference in cost will be significant if your managed fund does not beat the index significantly.

 ## Risk of locking into a single company or asset manager
 - The risk in equity investing is not of the market, but of poor fund management.